Building a Pathway to

-Established in 2011, the Elementary Program introduces 4th and 5th grade students to the game of tennis and to the Tenacity Pathway.
+Established in 2011, Baseline Basics introduces 4th and 5th grade students to the game of tennis and to the Tenacity Pathway.

-Offered in partnership with five Boston Public Schools, Middle School Academy is our core school-year program, combining academic enrichment with family engagement, tennis instruction, fitness coaching, and life skills.
+Offered in partnership with Boston Public Schools, Ace Academy is our core school-year program, combining academic enrichment with family engagement, tennis instruction, fitness coaching, and life skills.

-For high school students who have completed our Middle School Academy, College Prep provides academic support services emphasizing graduation and preparing for college or other post-secondary endeavors.
+For high school students who have completed our Ace Academy, College & Career Prep provides academic support services emphasizing graduation and preparing for college or other post-secondary endeavors.